UMNET-perfSONAR/pssid-data-pipeline/README.md

 ## 📊 Creating Visualizations
 After configuring data sources, you can create custom visualization panels and dashboards using Grafana's query builder with your OpenSearch indices.
-> ⚠️ **Note:** After each time you restart Grafana on Docker, you may have to manually refresh each panel by clicking 'Edit' and then 'Refresh'; the mass-refresh button on Grafana seemingly only works after this first manual refresh.
+> ⚠️ **Note:** After each time you start OpenSearch on Docker, you have to manually refresh each panel in Grafana by clicking 'Edit' and then 'Refresh'; the mass-refresh button on Grafana only works after this first manual refresh.
+This is because the id of the datasource gets changed, and manually refreshing the panel is updates it.